 Harvard University depends upon our employees to conduct business with integrity and in full compliance with laws, regulations, and our own operating policies and procedures.
 Ethical and compliant behavior that reflects our community’s values is essential to providing a safe and secure environment for Harvard's students, faculty, staff, and visitors.
 It is important for the well-being of all who are involved with the University as well as the well-being of the University.
 In fact, voicing your concerns is a gift to the University.

 Harvard University established the reporting hotline and website to enable you to report your concerns in an anonymous manner.
-This hotline may be used to report a variety of ethical, integrity, safety, security, and compliance concerns and may be used by anyone, including, but not limited to students, faculty, staff, patients, vendors, contractors and visitors, anywhere in the world.
+This hotline may be used to report a variety of ethical, integrity, safety, security, and compliance concerns and may be used by anyone including, but not limited to, students, faculty, staff, patients, vendors, contractors and visitors, anywhere in the world.